FrancoBM12/MagicCosmetics-Wiki/README.md

 ---
-Descripción: Hola, Here you will find varieties to have experience in the plugin.
+description: Hola, Here you will find varieties to have experience in the plugin.
 ---

 # Bienvenido